Travel and trip insurance

 Personal liability and legal expenses

-Travel insurance policies may not cover you for public liability if you cause injury or damage to a fellow guiding member on your trip – this is called party to party injury or damage.
-However, you would be covered under Girlguiding’s Public Liability insurance as long as you haven’t intentionally caused the injury or damage.
-For any expenses relating to the injury or damage, such as medical costs to the guiding member, you should always contact your travel insurance first.
+Travel insurance policies may not cover you for public liability if you cause injury or damage to a fellow guiding member on your trip – this is called party-to-party injury or damage.
+However, you would be covered under Girlguiding’s public liability insurance if you haven’t intentionally caused the injury or damage.
+For any expenses relating to the injury or damage, such as medical costs to the guiding member, you should always contact your travel insurance provider first.

-You must check the list of activities covered by the policy and only plan activities that are covered by your insurance policy.
-Also follow Girlguiding’s activity requirements.
+Check the list of activities covered by the policy and only plan activities that are covered by your insurance policy.
+Also follow our activity requirements.

-To purchase a policy with our partner Unity, or for more information about their travel insurance cover for Girlguiding, contact them directly by telephone on 0345 040 7704 or by email on [email protected].
+To purchase a policy with our partner Unity, or for more information about their travel insurance cover for Girlguiding, contact them directly by phoning 0345 040 7704 or by emailing [email protected].